nodejs/node/doc/guides/maintaining-openssl.md

 * a PR for master which is generated following the instructions below.
-* a PR for 14.x following the instruction below based on the 14,x branch.
-This PR should cherry pick back to the active release lines except for the 10.x line.
+* a PR for 14.x following the instructions in the v14.x-staging version of this guide.
-* a PR which uses the same commit from the second PR to apply the updates to the openssl source code, with a new commit generated by following steps 2 onwards on the 10.x line.
-This is necessary because differences in 10.x requires that the configuration files be regenerated specifically for 10.x.
+* a PR which uses the same commit from the second PR to apply the updates to the openssl source code, with a new commit generated by following steps 2 onwards on the 12.x line.
+This is necessary because the configuration files have embedded timestamps which lead to merge conflicts if cherry-picked from the second PR.

 ## Use of the quictls/openssl fork